Journalist,

 About

-Abbie Cheeseman is a freelance foreign correspondent with a focus on Middle East accountability, national security and human rights investigations.
-She has been based in Beirut for the past six years.
+Abbie Cheeseman is a foreign correspondent, currently covering the Middle East for the Washington Post, with a focus on narrative-driven accountability, national security and human rights stories.
+She has been based in Beirut for the past seven years.

 Her background is in investigative journalism, particularly surrounding Western covert military actions and air campaigns in the Middle East and Afghanistan.
 In 2022 she was part of the New York Times team that won the Pulitzer Prize for International Journalism for The Civilian Casualty Files, led by Azmat Khan.